-SCIC130 Physics I 3 CLass Hours/2 Lab Hours/4 CREDITS A study of elementary classical physics with emphasis on the application of physical principles to problem solving.
-Topics include linear and tion of physical principles to problem solving.
+SCIC130 Physics I 3 Class Hours/2 Lab Hours/4 Credits

+A study of elementary classical physics with emphasis on the application of physical principles to problem solving.
 Topics include linear and projectile motion, Newton's laws translational and rotational equilibrium, work and energy, momentum, circular and rotational motion, and mechanical properties of matter.
 (Prerequisite: MTHC110)

-SCIC131 Physics II 3 CLASS HOURS/2 LAB HOURS/4 CREDITS A continuation of the study of elementary classical physics with emphasis on the application of physical principles to problem solving.
+SCIC131 Physics II 3 CLASS Hours/2 LAB Hours/4 CREDITS A continuation of the study of elementary classical physics with emphasis on the application of physical principles to problem solving.
 Topics include simple harmonic motion, waves, thermodynamics, electricity and magnetism and geometrical optics.
 If time permits, some modern physics topics may be discussed.
 (Prerequisite: SCIC130)

-SCIC140 Chemistry I 3 CLASS HOURS/3 LAB HOURS/4 CREDITS This is the first course of a two-course sequence.
+SCIC140 Chemistry I 3 CLASS Hours/3 LAB Hours/4 CREDITS This is the first course of a two-course sequence.
 This course presents the basic principles, laws and theories of chemistry.
 Atomic structure, bonding, chemical nomenclature, and chemical reactions are investigated.
 The behavior of solutions, basic acid-base theory, stoichiometry and the behavior of gases are explored.
 (Prerequisite: Satisfactory placement test scores (Accuplacer) or successful completion of ISVC016, or written Permission of Instructor)

-SCIC141 Chemistry II 3 CLASS HOURS/3 LAB HOURS/4 CREDITS Acids and bases are revisited with attention to Bronsted-Lowry and Lewis acid-base theory.
+SCIC141 Chemistry II 3 CLASS Hours/3 LAB Hours/4 CREDITS Acids and bases are revisited with attention to Bronsted-Lowry and Lewis acid-base theory.
 The course presents principles of molecular, geometric and bonding theory along with intermolecular forces in gases, liquids and solids.
 Properties of solutions, chemistry kinetics, the concept of chemical equilibrium, chemical thermodynamics and electrochemistry are investigated.
 (Prerequisite:SCIC140)